Viztruth/Viztruth/README.md

 Hi!
 My name is Vishruth Kumar and this is my Github Page.
 My aim is to master coding skills.
 - :telescope: I'm an undergrad computer science student at PES University, Bangalore
-- :zap: In my free time, I write articles related to programming in my blog.
+- :zap: In my free time, I write articles & tutorials related to programming in my <a href="https://vishruthcodes.blogspot.com/">blog</a>.
 - :card_file_box: This will be a repository for all my creations.

 ---